3dcinetv/M3G-Blender-Exporter/README.md

 ---

 ## Roadmap
-THIS ADDON IS STILL IN DEVELOPMENT.
+THIS ADDON IS CONSTANTLY IN DEVELOPMENT.
-THIS REPO IS 17 versions BEHIND MY LOCAL DEVELOPMENT.
+THIS REPO IS 3 versions BEHIND MY LOCAL DEVELOPMENT.

 Planned next steps: